 - Recommend a negotiating mandate to the RBA Committee. - Identify matters requiring RBA Committee review, consideration and decision. - Provide working direction to the Project Manager in terms of executing the workplan. - Provide guidance to the Negotiating Team in terms of executing the negotiating mandate.

 3.0 Composition

-The Steering Committee will be composed of the 3 RBA Committee Co-Chairs and the 3 member Regional District Chief Administrative Officers.
+The Steering Committee will be composed of 3 RBA Committee Co-Chairs.
+The 3 Regional District Chief Administrative Officers shall also sit in an advisory role.

 4.0 Procedures